gjbex/training-material/Debugging/README.md

 ## What is it?
 1. `Arithmetic`: illustrations of arithmetic bugs.
+1. `ControlFlow`: illustrations of bugs in the control flow.
+1. `MemoryIssues`: sample code to illustrate various memory issues.
 1. `CodeCoverage`: illustration of how to use code coverage tools.
 1. `CompilerFlags`: illustration of the value of specifying maximal warnings when compiling, as well as trying multiple compilers.